Paulowei/Tetris-Applet/README.md

 # Tetris.java
-The source code of an applet for tertis in java
+The source code of an applet of tetris in java